 Pre-settled status will usually be granted if you do not have 5 years’ continuous residence.

 The deadline for applying is the 30 June 2021.
-However, in a ‘no deal’ scenario the deadline for applying with the 31 December 2020.
+However, in a ‘no deal’ scenario the deadline for applying is the 31 December 2020.

 The EU Settlement Scheme is currently not accessible on an iPhone, although the Government is attempting to rectify this issue with Apple.